PhoenixTales/phoenix-docs/lore/cosmology.md

 The underlying unity of existence had to create duality to enable reality, to enable realisation; nothing could realise the light without darkness; duality was a necessity for life.
 According to the lore, humans came only in existence after Beliar originated from Innos or Ra.

-So Beliar, formerly called *Vandras*, described as the "God of Darkness", "the dark God", originated or emanated from Ra as a necessity, as life could not be in the light of Ra without darkness, he "who brought the night"; it is due to him that man could be and realise god on earth/in himself, due to the God of justice and death, in the realm of the "Shadows" in which everyone ends.
+So Beliar, formerly called *Vandras*, described as the "God of Darkness", "the Dark God", originated or emanated from Ra as a necessity, as life could not be in the light of Ra without darkness, he "who brought the night"; it is due to him that man could be and realise god on earth/in himself, due to the God of justice and death, in the realm of the "Shadows" in which everyone ends.

 > "There Innos divided himself again and created Adanos.
 Adanos gave men diversity, knowledge, curiosity and courage."